01-AbhishekChhabra/Hack-SC-MacNCheese/README.md

 ## To run the project

-Create a project in the GCP.
+Create a project in the GCP

-- For Cloud Function and Dialog Flow:
+- For Cloud Function and Dialog Flow
-  - Use the cloudFunction/index.js file in the inline editor and create the intents in Dialog Flow Console.
+  - Use the cloudFunction/index.js file in the inline editor and create the intents in Dialog Flow Console
   - Integrate a Phone Gateway

 - For Firebase